How To: Improve Your Website's Bounce Rate

 “A bounce is a single-page session on your site.
 In Analytics, a bounce is calculated specifically as a session that triggers only a single request to the Analytics server, such as when a user opens a single page on your site and then exits without triggering any other requests to the Analytics server during that session.” - Google

 How do you evaluate success on your website?
-Do you needs visitors viewing more than one page?
+Do you want visitors to view more than one page?
 If the answer is yes, then a high bounce rate is not good.

-For example, if you have an ecommerce website and you require visitors to complete a checkout process and a high percentage only view the product page.
-You will want to reduce your bounce rate.
+For example, if you have an ecommerce website and you require visitors to complete a checkout process, but a high percentage of visitors only view the product page, then you will want to reduce your bounce rate.